ricosjp/monolish/doc/monolish_intro.md

 In particular, sparse matrix operations and machine learning kernels are not implemented.

 To solve this, the libraries (MKL, cusolver, etc.) by each hardware vendor extended functions.
 Sadly, these software APIs are not unified.
-Moreover, These are language or vender specific.
+Moreover, These are language or vendor specific.

 The BLAS library, including MKL and CUDA libraries, is the perfect library in terms of performance, but the function names depend on the data type.
 Python numpy, Julia, Matlab, etc. define APIs that eliminate these dependencies and call BLAS in them.